If you're a soldier and were deployed this year, there are some important tax implications you need to know about. Watch this video to find out more.

-Note: The tax credits described in this video are applicable to tax years 2009 and 2010.
+Note: The tax credits described in this video are applicable to tax years 2009 through 2011.

 Hello, I’m Tammy from TurboTax with some information for taxpayers serving in the military.
 As a member of the military, you can take any tax credit that’s available to non- military taxpayers—provided you qualify for it.
 However, if you are required to serve outside of the United States, the IRS provides some special rules that may just make you eligible for additional tax credits.